Amsterdam Pipe Museum

 World famous pipe collection

-The collection is the life's work of a serious collector who, in forty years, amassed the world's most renowned collection of pipes.
-The possibility of a personal tour of the main floor of the collector's house makes your visit an unexpected experience.
+The collection is the life's work of a serious collector who, in fifty years, assembled the world's most renowned collection of smoking pipes.
+The possibility of a personal tour on the main floor of the collector's house makes your visit an unexpected experience.

 The origin of the tobacco pipe

-The museum shows the tobacco pipe from its origin with the American Indians more than five hundred years BC to the present day.
+The museum shows the tobacco pipe from its origin with the American native Indians more than five hundred years BC to the present day.
 Ranging from the famous long Gouda clay pipe to artistic pipes from the 19th century, cut from meerschaum and wood.
-The hand-painted porcelain pipe bowls with miniatures from the German language area are beautiful.
-French smokers in particular are known for the small works of art from which they smoked their tobacco: portraits of famous contemporaries that portray the smoker's personal interests.
+The hand-painted miniatures on porcelain pipe bowls from German manufacturers are amazing pieces of art.
+French smokers developped a new fashion of smoking their tobacco out of portraits of famous contemporaries that portray the smoker's personal interests.
 In this way the pipe is elevated from a simple utility item to a conversation piece .

 European pipes and ethnographic smoking utensils

 In addition to European pipes, the museum displays ethnographic smoking utensils from more than sixty countries.
-Notable are the Turkish water pipes, the enormous ceremonial African pipes, finely carved Maori pipes or precious Chinese opium pipes.
+Notable are the Turkish water pipes, the enormous ceremonial African pipes, the extremely refined Japanese pipes or precious Chinese opium pipes.
 Each culture has its own forms, adapted to the local smoking habits and traditions, which the museum displays through pipes and smoking attributes.

 The museum shop

-The museum shop in the basement is an unexpected El Dorado, for pipe smokers and visitors looking for something unique: from smoking kitsch to design.
-And for those looking for more depth, there is a variety of publications.
+The museum shop in the basement is an unexpected El Dorado, both for pipe smokers and visitors looking for something unique: from smoking kitsch to design.
+And for those looking for more depth, there is a variety of new and antiquarian publications.

 Accessibility